Why the End of Life Choice Act is riskier than overseas assisted dying laws

 The risk is high that an inexperienced doctor may give a person an incorrect diagnosis and prognosis.
 An inexperienced doctor may be unaware of some alternatives to euthanasia.

 No independent witnesses are required at any stage of the process

 The End of Life Choice Act doesn’t even mention the word “witnesses”.

-In contrast, two independent people need to witness the person signing their written request in Oregon [s 2.02], Victoria [s 34] and Canada [s 241.2 (3)(c)].
+In contrast, two independent people (as well as a doctor) need to witness the person signing their written request in Oregon [s 2.02], Victoria [s 34] and Canada [s 241.2 (3)(c)].
 They need to confirm that the person is of sound mind and is signing it without being pressured.

-Victoria’s law also requires a witness when the lethal dose is administered and shortly before that when the person confirms that they still want to go ahead [s 65].
+Victoria’s law also requires an independent witness when the lethal dose is administered and shortly before that when the person confirms that they still want to go ahead [s 65].

 The End of Life Choice Act has weak safeguards against pressure: